kailash-manasarovar/statement/docs/timeline/2023/september.md

 - At that moment, I began to become concerned my friend had been tricked too.
 - Could she have been enslaved to work in the fields?
 - Her man, who was a bit weird with me, is probably about 20 years younger than her, and has delicate hands and doesn't look overworked at all.
-- I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous but powerful minority in it, I shuddered.
+- I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous but powerful minority that controls it, I shuddered.
 - Another time I go for vegetables, [Thao](may.md#acupuncture-with-thao-qi) is there.
 Is she waiting for me too?
-She says, hi, and asks if I went back to classes at the conservatory.
-I say yes I did, very strongly.
+- She says hi, and asks if I went back to classes at the conservatory after the attack.
+- I say yes I did, very strongly.
 - Another time I go for vegetables, [Domingo](../../crimes/protagonists.md#domingo-lopez-cano) is there, on his own, with the two little girls from Madrid that he teaches.
 - I give him a [therapy card](#praying-at-cauterets) in person.
-- He shouts, "ooooh, touch", elongating the word *touch* in a salacious manner, and leaves with the girls.
+- He shouts, "ooooh, touch", elongating the word *touch* in a salacious manner, and leaves with the little girls.
-- My friend says, oh you know him, and tell me that she sees him all the time with his daughters.
+- My friend says, oh you know him, and tells me that she sees him all the time with his daughters.
 - I tell her they are not his daughters.
 - Alarm flashes across her face.
 - The last time I see her, in April 2024, she says, oh I just saw Paqui Fornet, "isn't she a nice person?".